 Above is the schematic for the frequency control.
 On the bottom left of the diagram is a triangle-wave oscillator created by combining a Schmitt trigger with an integrator.
 NOTE FOR +/-15v BUILDERS: Replace the 2.2k resistor with a 3.3k.
-The output of this goes to the switch connector on the clock jack.
+The output of this goes to the switch connector on the clock jack through a 47K resistor.